jollactic/MC_Hopper/README.md

 # MC_Hopper
+*Written by Jolla Kullgren*

 Lattice Monte-Carlo and kinetic Monte-Carlo programs written in Fortran90.

-*Jolla Kullgren*

 The main input files are `input.dat` and `geom.dat`.

 ## Geometry - Lattice specification